-Meet The Credit Card Obsessives Who Travel The World On Points
+How One Man Used Miles To Fulfill His Dream To Visit Every Country Before Turning 40

-Stefan Krasowski had a dream: to visit every country on Earth before he turned 40.
-That dream took him around the world, from the crystal blue crater lakes of Djibouti and the ancient Roman ruins of Tunisia to the foothills of the Himalayas in Bhutan.
+How One Man Used Miles To Fulfill His Dream To Visit Every Country Before Turning 40

-But as Krasowski's 40th birthday approached, there was just one country that eluded him: Syria.
+Stefan Krasowski had a dream to visit every country on Earth before he turned 40.
+That took him to wondrous places, from the crystal blue crater lakes of Djibouti and the ancient Roman ruins of Tunisia to the foothills of the Himalayas in Bhutan.

-When he found out last month that the country's tourism minister had approved his visa, he dipped into his considerable stockpile of credit card points and hopped on a plane.
+And thanks to his considerable stockpile of credit cards, he was able to complete that dream and visit the one that eluded him — Syria.
+The moment his tourist visa was granted, after a two-year wait, he reached for his credit card.

-"On one day's notice I was able to be on a plane to Beirut and in Damascus by nightfall," he said.
+"On one day's notice, I was able to be on a plane to Beirut and in Damascus by nightfall," he said.

-Krasowski's travel ambitions are only possible thanks to his obsession with credit card rewards.
-He's part of a growing subculture of people for whom earning points has become a kind of sport.
+Krasowski is part of a growing subculture of people for whom earning points has become a kind of sport.

-And that's why Krasowski founded a group called Reach For The Miles in New York, a meet-up of travel hackers and deal optimizers who trade tips for gaming the points system.
+And that's why Krasowski founded a group called Reach For The Miles in New York, a meetup of travel hackers and deal optimizers who trade tips for gaming the points system.

 "I've taken out over 46 credit cards in five years and earned 2.6 million miles just in sign-up bonuses" said Janice Lintz, a travel blogger.
-She's a regular at Reach For The Miles and, like Krazowski, she's determined to visit every country in the world.
+She's a regular at Reach For The Miles and, like Krasowski, she's determined to visit every country in the world.
 She's at 135.

 Earlier this month, she had just gotten back from Easter Island.
 The trip was great, but what Lintz really wanted to talk about was all the points she earned by flying there.